Year of Call: 2005

 Feryal has a wide breadth of experience when it comes to the Court of Appeal or the Administrative Court for Judicial Review.
 Feryal also provides advisory and advocacy assistance in respect of Costs Judge matters.

-In addition to her criminal practice Feryal also accepts instructions in Regulatory matters, including being instructed as a case presenter for the Nursing and Midwifery Council (NMC) for both the Prosecution and Defence.
+In addition to her criminal practice, Feryal also accepts instructions in Regulatory matters such as General Pharmaceutical Council (GPHC) and the Nursing and Midwifery Council (NMC) for both the Prosecution and Defence.

 Feryal is fully qualified to accept instructions directly from members of the public under the Direct Public Access Rules in suitable matters including cases involving criminal offences at the Crown and the Magistrates’ Courts, Court of Appeal work as well as Regulatory matters.